 ... but I can't justify turning a fire-and-forget tiny side project into the tip of a spear intended to open the tent for further, larger projects.

 I could work around the lack of most of the few modules I need.
 (Database access is the only real sticking point.)
 Yet even for a small side project—a toy project, even—with minimal needs, I find myself not wanting to use Rakudo because I'd rather spend my small side project time working on the small side project and not trying to get the technology stack beneath that small side project to stay put.

-The conventional wisdom in #perl6 seems to be that Perl 6 needs more people playing with it to find bugs and more people building its equivalent of CPAN to attract more people to play with it.
-In my experience, Perl 6 needs something at a lower level: Perl 6 needs an implementation which provides what Rakudo Star was supposed to be.
-A year after the release of the first Rakudo Star, Rakudo isn't it, at least for me.
+The conventional wisdom in #perl6 has long been that P6 needs more people playing with it to find bugs and more people building its equivalent of CPAN to attract more people to play with it.
+In my experience, that misses the point.
+After over a decade of development, P6 hasn't even produced anything which provides what Rakudo Star was supposed to be.
+Even years after the first Rakudo Star release, it isn't that.

 Maybe your project is different, and maybe your needs are different from mine.
 Maybe you won't find Rakudo buggy, incomplete, unstable, and slow.
 Maybe you don't mind babysitting code which won't run in a month because the specifications are still changing after a decade and a half.